ibm-cloud-docs/vpc/nlb-listeners.md

 # Working with listeners
 {: #nlb-listeners}

-{{site.data.keyword.cloud}} Network Load Balancer (NLB) for VPC listeners are used to configure how the load balancer receives your traffic.
+{{site.data.keyword.cloud}} {{site.data.keyword.nlb_full}} (NLB) listeners are used to configure how the load balancer receives your traffic.
 The attributes you can define on a listener are protocols, ports, and pools.

 You can configure listeners when [creating a network load balancer](/docs/vpc?topic=vpc-nlb-ui-creating-network-load-balancer), or afterwards using the following procedure: